Digital-First Organisational Architecture

 The best organisations work in specific, unique ways which enable them to be world-leaders in their fields.
 Digital-first architecture is how they do it.

 The delivery of the brand promise you make to your consumers is the result of the interaction of the four layers of your organisational interface:

 At the base, we have Functions - the things the people in your organisation do on a day-to-day basis.
 Then we have Processes - the ways individual functions are combined together to achieve things.
 Next we have Outcomes - the results of processes, which are of value to the user, the organisation, or both.
-And finally we have Brand Sentiment - the way the delivery of outcomes is experienced and perceived by the consumer.
+And finally we have Perception - the way the delivery of outcomes is experienced and perceived by the consumer.

 With that in mind, let's take a look at how this looks with a quick example...

 An Organisational Framework for Uber/Lyft

 - Request a driver

 - Confirm pick-up

 - User requests driver, takes ride, is billed by system